 This book addresses a fundamental software engineering issue, applying formal techniques and rigorous analysis to a practical problem of great current interest: the incorporation of language-specific knowledge in interactive programming environments.
 It makes a basic contribution in this area by proposing an attribute-grammar framework for incremental semantic analysis and establishing its algorithmic foundations.

 An exploration of the techniques for analyzing the behavior of one- and two-dimensional iterative networks formed of discrete, or logical elements, showing that most questions about the behavior of iterative systems are recursively undecidable.

 Although state variable concepts are a part of modern control theory, they have not been extensively applied in communication theory.
 The purpose of this book is to demonstrate how the concepts and methods of state variables can be used advantageously in analyzing a variety of communication theory problems.

-> Speed-independent circuits offer a potential solution to the timing problems of VLSI.
+Speed-independent circuits offer a potential solution to the timing problems of VLSI.
 In this book David Dill develops and implements a theory for practical automatic verification of these control circuits.
-He describes a formal model of circuit operation, defines the proper relationship between an implementation and its specification, and constructs a computer program that can check this relationship.

-> Neuromorphic engineers work to improve the performance of artificial systems through the development of chips and systems that process information collectively using primarily analog circuits.
+Neuromorphic engineers work to improve the performance of artificial systems through the development of chips and systems that process information collectively using primarily analog circuits.
 This book presents the central concepts required for the creative and successful design of analog VLSI circuits.
 The discussion is weighted toward novel circuits that emulate natural signal processing.
 Unlike most circuits in commercial or industrial applications, these circuits operate mainly in the subthreshold or weak inversion region.